Baskerville: A Sherlock Holmes Mystery: Cast

 Other roles played by Bessie Carter, Edward Harrison and Ryan Pope.

 Park Square Theatre production

-In July and August of 2018, Theo Langason directed an adaptation of the play at Park Square Theatre in Saint Paul, Minnesota.
+In July and August 2018, Theo Langason directed an adaptation of the play at Park Square Theatre in Saint Paul, Minnesota.
 It starred McKenna Kelly-Eiding and Marika Proctor as female Holmes and Watson, respectively.
 All the remaining roles were played by Eric "Pogi" Sumangil, Ricardo Beaird and Marika Proctor.

 Lavender Magazine's John Townsend called the production "triumphantly entertaining," citing the actors' comedic timing.

 Blooper

 Although the opening stage direction to Act One sets the action in the late 1890s, Act 1 Scene 3 has the two main protagonists attending a performance of Puccini's opera Tosca, at Covent Garden.
 This opera was first performed in Rome on January 14, 1900, and did not receive its London première until July 12, 1900.